ZupIT/horusec-docs/content/en/web/services/api.md

 ---
 title: API
 weight: 50
-description: In this section, you will find information about Horusec-Api service.
+description: In this section, you will find information about Horusec-API service.
 ---

 ## **What is it?**